BradleyMatera/dids/docs/security/index.md

 - **Pairwise DIDs**: Using different DIDs for different relationships.
 - **Zero-Knowledge Proofs**: Proving attributes without revealing the underlying data.
 - **Minimal Disclosure**: Sharing only necessary claims rather than entire credentials.

+For an in-depth analysis of correlation risks and a pairwise DID strategy implementation, see the [Correlation Threat Model](correlation-threat-model.md) document, which examines these issues in the context of the did:vld method.

 ### Data Sovereignty and Storage